ZebinYang/interpret/README.md

 # interpret
-This repo is a copy of Microsoft interpretml package v=0.1.19
+This repo is a copy of the interpretML/interpret package (v=0.1.19) by Microsoft.